micbay/RaceTimerAndController/README.md

 It is expected the reader understands how to use the Arduino IDE, connect wires, and program boards.
 To get up to speed on those basics, please check out, [Getting Started With Arduino Projects](https://www.arduino.cc/en/Guide), or many other great resources around the web.

-> ***Code Snippets in Readme** - the code snippets shown in this readme file are not meant to be cut and paste working examples.
-They are used only to illustrate the syntax for general setup and usage.
-For working code, reference the releated sections of the actual project code in `RaceTimerAndController.ino`*
+> ***Code Snippets in Readme** - the code snippets shown in this readme file are not meant to be cut and paste working examples, and understanding them is not required to implement this project.
+The purpose of the code presented herin, is to illustrate the syntax and general concept of implementing the various project hardware for those interested, or looking to make their own project customizations.*
+>
+> *For working code, reference the releated sections of the actual project code in `RaceTimerAndController.ino`*

 > ***Note on Reference Sources** - All links are for reference only and are not to be taken as an endorsement of any particular component supplier.
-I attempt to reference official Arduino resources whenever possible, but this is also not an endorsement for or against using the Arduino store.*
+Official Arduino resources are referenced whenever possible, but this is also not an endorsement for or against using the Arduino store.*

 <br>